Sorry, you need to enable JavaScript to visit this website.

 In order to start the apprenticeship, the student must have an apprenticeship agreement with one or more companies.

-• The student is employed at the company and receives apprentice salary, as a minimum the apprentice salary established in collective agreements.
+• The student is employed at the company and receives an apprentice salary as per the minimum apprentice salary established in collective agreements.

-• The company(s) must be recognised as apprentice-company by the trade committee of the education.
+• The company(s) must be recognised as an apprenticeship company by the trade committee of the education programme.

-• The first three months are a trial period in which the student and the company may cancel the education agreement.
+• The first three months are a trial period during which the student and the company may cancel the education agreement.

 There are specific guidelines regarding the company's responsibility and role.
 The company must:

-• Make up and coordinate the apprenticeship in a way in which the practical training in unison with the theoretical education at the school fulfil the specific objectives and targets of the education.
+• Create and coordinate the apprenticeship in such a way that the practical training, along with the theoretical education at the school, fulfils the specific objectives and targets of the programme

-• Formulate the education plan with the student.
+• Formulate an education plan with the student

 School-based practical training